LeqiXu/JointPRS/README.md

 When there is no tuning data, we compute the auto version of JointPRS.

 - Auto Version:
+  - Auto version exclusively utilizes GWAS summary statistics and does not require any parameter tuning.
+  - Code
   ```
   python ${JointPRS_path}/JointPRS.py \
   --ref_dir=${reference_path}/${type} \